 For this reason, put all your information in the body of your document.
 Do not

 use the header or footer sections to put information as these will not be read

 These new technical advances create new demands on how a resume is built-up and

 how it is written up.
 Use standard formatting.
 Present your information in a

-well ordained way.
+well organized way.
 Putting photo or other graphic elements in you resume hinders

 the automated handling of your resume.
 Send them as attachment to your email.

-It is today ever more so important for a resume be clear, concise and well structured.
+It is today very important for a resume be clear, concise and well structured.

 More specifically, resumes should, at minimum, have the following information